Rank #1 on Google Maps

 TXT → v=spf1 include:_spf.google.com ~all

-Without correct DNS setup, your emails might never arrive—or get flagged as spam.
+Without correct DNS setup, your emails might never arrive, or get flagged as spam.

 3) Using subdomains for services

-Let’s say you’re building tools under a subdomain like:
+Say you are building tools under a subdomain like:

 tools.moneyspace.ke